-- If the committee was not structured according to the FMA Guidelines (i.e. only NEDs should serve on an audit committee, a majority of whom, including the committee chair (who should not be the board chair), should be independent). - If there is a risk that the nature of work undertaken by the audit firm is likely to create a conflict of interest between the company and the audit firm or otherwise likely to impair the independence of the auditor. - If the fees paid for audit and audit related services are less than 50% of all fees paid to the audit firm (i.e., when Audit + Audit-Related < Tax + Other).
-CGI Glass Lewis will review the nature and level of the non-audit work to determine if the non-audit work may impact on the independence of the audit firm. - If an executive or a person who is not subject to election by shareholders is a member of the audit committee. - If the nature and level of non-audit work is not disclosed. - If the committee does not have a financial expert (i.e., a chartered accountant, certified practicing accountant or retired CFO).
+- If the committee was not structured according to the FMA Guidelines (i.e. only NEDs should serve on an audit committee, a majority of whom, including the chair of the committee (who should not be the board chair), should be independent). - If there is a risk that the nature of work undertaken by the audit firm is likely to create a conflict of interest between the company and the audit firm or otherwise likely to impair the independence of the auditor. - If the fees paid for audit and audit related services are less than 50% of all fees paid to the audit firm (i.e., when Audit + Audit-Related < Tax + Other).
+CGI Glass Lewis will review the nature and level of the non-audit work to determine if the non-audit work may impact on the independence of the audit firm. - If an executive or a person who is not subject to election by shareholders is a member of the audit committee. - If the nature and level of non-audit work is not disclosed. - If the committee does not have an audit and financial reporting expert (i.e., a chartered accountant, certified practicing accountant or retired CFO) and the collective experience of the committee does not mitigate this omission relative to the complexity of the business. - If accounting fraud occurred in the company. - If financial statements had to be restated due to negligence or fraud. - If the company repeatedly fails to file its financial reports in a timely fashion.